apacheignite/documentation/data-grid/sql-queries.md

 1. If you execute the query against `REPLICATED` cache then Ignite assumes that all data available locally and run a simple local SQL query in H2 database engine.
 The same will happen for `LOCAL` caches.

 2. If you execute the query against `PARTITIONED` cache, it work the following way: the query will be parsed and split into multiple map queries and a single reduce query.
 Then all the map queries are executed on all data nodes of participating caches, providing results to reducing node, which will in turn run reduce query over these intermediate results.
-[block:callout]
-{
-  "type": "warning",
-  "title": "",
-  "body": "Note that Ignite queries work only with data that is already loaded to a cache and do not trigger read-through from the CacheStore.
-You need to preload the cache with data before running a query against it."
-}
-[/block]

 [block:api-header]
 {
   "type": "basic",